-For example, Groundhogg focuses on email workflows, Jilt for WooCommerce focuses on email and popups, and If-So and LogicHop focuses on web page personalization.
+For example, Groundhogg focuses on email workflows, Jilt for WooCommerce focuses on email and popups, and If-So and LogicHop focus on web page personalization.

-The first part of realizing the goal of automating marketing for a WordPress website is to define segments based on certain attributes or behavior to personalize your content.
+The first part of realizing the goal of automating marketing for a WordPress website is to define segments based on specific attributes or behaviors to personalize your content.

-These segments could be site visitors or lead for conversion that you think will ultimately grow your business.
-The type of automation tool that can do this should offer a wide range of filters – such as personal, contextual and behavioral filters – for segmentation.
+These segments could be site visitors or leads for conversion that you think will ultimately grow your business.
+The type of automation tool that can do this should offer a wide range of filters – such as personal, contextual, and behavioral filters – for segmentation.

 Among the WordPress automation tools, Jilt, Growmatik and Automate offer the widest range of segmentation criteria for shopping and email behavior however, Growmatik includes in-site and referral activity as well.